 Today I am so happy to welcome another wonderful blogger to Everlasting Apparel, Sara from Chalk White Arrow.
-She not only has killer style (as you can see in the pictures below), but if you visit her blog you can see that her home is absolutely beautiful as well.
+She has killer style (as you can see in the pictures below).
+On top of that, if you visit her blog you can see that her home is absolutely beautiful.
 I would move in immediately!
-Her blog is my favourite read on a rainy day or a relaxed Saturday morning, so head on over as well!
-And as for this post, now I really need to find my own Coach purse!
+Her blog is my favourite read on a rainy day or on a relaxed Saturday morning, so you should definitely give it a read!
+As for this post, I really need to find my own Coach purse!
 Keep on reading to find out more about the story behind Sara’s purse.

 I love travelling, I love Britain, I love London.
 You can imagine, this past holiday has been one of my favourite trips ever (although it’s true that I say that everytime..).
 I’m already itching to go back and London is actually a place I could imagine moving one day.
 Maybe not forever, but about half a year is definitely on the bucket list!
 I’m slowly going through all of the photos my father and I took, so you can expect tons of travel posts in the next few weeks!